Structural features and nonlinear rheology of self-assembled networks of cross-linked semiflexible polymers: Nonlinear rheology

-In Fig. \ref{fig_5}, we plot the same extracted linear shear modulus and critical strain measurements as functions of the $p$-dependent structural quantities discussed in the previous section, the average network connectivity $z$ and average inter-crosslink contour length $\ell_c$.
-Notably, we find that the linear shear modulus $G_0$ decreases with increasing inter-crosslink contour length approximately as $G_0\propto \ell_c^{-3}$.
-This exponent is consistent with the analytically predicted dependence for an affinely deforming isotropic gel of semiflexible filaments, $G_0 \propto \rho k_B T \ell_p^2/\ell_c^3$.\cite{mackintosh_elasticity_1995} This agreement may be coincidental, as, for our range of parameters, the typical inter-crosslink contour lengths are presumably too small for bending modes to be properly resolved.
-This warrants further investigation in simulations with reduced coarse graining, i.e. smaller $\ell_0/\ell_f$.
-In Fig. \ref{fig_5}c, we show that $\gamma_c$ approaches 0 as $z$ approaches an intercept value $z^*\sim 4$, in apparent agreement with the upper limit of $z$ for crosslinked networks with high crosslinking density.\cite{broedersz_filament-length-controlled_2012} However, we expect some dependence of this limit on the total filament length $\ell_f$ and the bending rigidity $\kappa$, which both necessarily influence the structure of the assembled network.
-We also find that the critical strain increases linearly with the average inter-crosslink contour length $\ell_c$ (see Fig. \ref{fig_5}d), in apparent agreement with the expected scaling of the critical strain with contour length for an affinely deforming isotropic gel of semiflexible filaments, $\gamma_c \propto \ell_c/\ell_p$; as with the dependence of $G_0$ on $\ell_c$, this may be a coincidence.
+In Fig. \ref{fig_5}a and b, we plot the same extracted linear shear modulus measurements as functions of the $p$-dependent structural quantities discussed in the previous section, the average network connectivity $z$ and average inter-crosslink contour length $\ell_c$.
+We observe an apparent power law dependence of the linear shear modulus $G_0$ on the inter-crosslink contour length $\ell_c$, $G_0 \propto \ell_c^{-y}$, with decay exponent $y\sim 4$.
+This appears to agree with the expected scaling of $G_0$ with $\ell_c$ for an athermal network of stiff filaments. \cite{huisman_three-dimensional_2007,satcher_theoretical_1996,gibson_cellular_1997} However, it is important to note that our measurements cover less than a decade in $\ell_c$, so any agreement may be coincidental.
+We thus cannot rule out the $G_0 \propto \ell_c^{-3}$ scaling expected for a thermal semiflexible gel,\cite{mackintosh_elasticity_1995} although for our range of parameters, the typical inter-crosslink contour lengths are presumably too small for bending modes to be properly resolved.
+Reliably measuring the scaling of $G_0$ with $\ell_c$ in these systems will require further investigation in simulations with reduced coarse graining, i.e., smaller $\ell_0/\ell_f$, over a greater range of $\ell_c$.
+In Fig. \ref{fig_5}c, we plot the measured critical strain $\gamma_c$ as a function of the connectivity.
+We find that, for the range of parameters considered here, $\gamma_c$ appears to exhibit a linear dependence on $z$ with a best-fit intercept near $z^*\sim 4$, in apparent agreement with the upper limit of $z$ for crosslinked networks with high crosslinking density.\cite{broedersz_filament-length-controlled_2012} It is crucial to note that the dependence of the critical strain on connectivity is known to be sensitive to certain details of the underlying network structure; for example, for short-filament networks with structures derived from 3D jammed sphere packings, the critical strain goes to zero precisely at the isostatic point, $z=6$, and shows a distinctly nonlinear dependence on $z$ far from the isostatic point.\cite{shivers_nonaffinity_2022} In our networks, we expect the $z$-intercept to depend on the filament length $\ell_f$ and the bending rigidity $\kappa$, which both necessarily influence the structure of the assembled network.
+While we similarly observe that the critical strain shows an apparent linear dependence on the average inter-crosslink contour length $\ell_c$ (see Fig. \ref{fig_5}d), this too warrants further investigation.

 Further information is contained in the fluctuations of the instantaneous stress about its average value,\cite{wittmer_shear_2013}

 from which we compute the stress fluctuation autocorrelation function,